 Conditions affecting intensity of management On the Blue Spring tract, there are no known major disturbances that will require extraordinary attention, so management intensity is expected to be typical for a state forest.
-On Ross Prairie, however, the construction of an extension of the Florida Turnpike may hinder fre management activities and public access to the forest.
-Timetable for implementing management and provisions for security and protection of infrastructure The Blue Spring Longleaf tract and part of the Ross Prairie Sandhills tract have been acquired (the OGT is manager of lease for MHC Cross Florida Greenway portion).
+On Ross Prairie, however, the construction of an extension of the Florida Turnpike may hinder fire management activities and public access to the forest.
+Timetable for implementing management provisions for security and protection infrastructure The Blue Spring Longleaf tract and part of the Ross Prairie Sandhills tract have been acquired (the OGT manages the MHC Cross Florida Greenway portion).
 The FFS is now providing public access to these tracts for low-intensity, non-facilities-related outdoor recreation.

 Management on the Blue Spring Longleaf tract will concentrate on maintaining the existing open conditions and seeds will be collected with as little disturbance as possible to the resources.

 On all three tracts, the FFS will provide access to the public while protecting sensitive resources.
 The sites' natural resources and threatened and endangered plants and animals will be inventoried to provide the basis for a management plan.
-Long-range plans for these tracts will generally be directed toward restoring disturbed areas to their original conditions, as far as possible, as well as protecting threatened and endangered species.
-An all-season burning program will use, whenever possible, existing roads, black lines, foam lines and natural breaks to contain f res.
+Long-range plans will address restoring disturbed areas to their original conditions, as far as possible, as well as protecting threatened and endangered species.
+An all-season burning program will use, whenever possible, existing roads, black lines, foam lines and natural breaks to contain fires.
 Timber management will mostly involve improvement thinning and regeneration harvests.
 Plantations will be thinned and, where appropriate, reforested with species found in natural ecosystems.
 Stands will not have a targeted rotation age.
 Infrastructure will primarily be located in disturbed areas and will be the minimum required for management and public access.
 The FFS will promote environmental education.

 Revenue-generating potential The FFS will sell timber as needed to improve or maintain desirable ecosystem conditions.
-These sales will provide a variable source of revenue, but the revenuegenerating potential for these tracts is expected to be low
+These sales will provide a variable source of revenue, but the revenue-generating potential for these tracts is expected to be low.

-Cooperators in management activities The FFS will cooperate with and seek the assistance of other state agencies, local government entities and interested agnecies.
+Cooperators in management activities The FFS will cooperate with and seek the assistance of other state agencies, local government entities and interested agencies.